CERTCC/certfuzz/src/windows/README.txt

 be unique (by the chain of !exploitable crash hashes), then some additional analysis steps are taken:
 1) A !exploitable report is created for each continuable exception.
-2) If configured to do so, FOE will create a minimized test case.
+2) If configured to do so, BFF will create a minimized test case.
 3) The seed file and percent range that were used to fuzz are scored

 Seed files that produce more crashes are given a preference over less-